-Healthy Blue may take an extra 14 calendar days if the member requests an extension or we need more information and time to decide, and if the extra time is in the member's best interest.
+Healthy Blue may take an extra 14 calendar days if we need more information and time to decide and if the extra time is in the member's best interest.
 If this happens, we will call you as soon as we can to let you know.
 We'll also send you a letter within two calendar days with the reason for the extension and telling you about your right to file a grievance if you disagree with the decision.